- Parents Home

 - Make sure lamps and nightlights are not touching bedspreads, drapes, or other fabrics.

 - Use caution when using electric blankets.
+Be sure to read the instructions.

 - Don't let kids use kitchen appliances by themselves and supervise any art or science projects that involve electrical devices.